Projects

 In the post pandemic world where workplaces are becoming increasingly agile, it’s important to consider two types of workplace densities; density of occupation (total NIA divided by total population) and local density of occupation.
 (NIA of most densely occupied floor divided by the population of that floor)

-Detailing space planning metrics will not only help improve the workplace experience, but also help to make smarter real estate decisions by leveraging the right utilization and space planning data.
+Detailing space planning metrics will not only help improve the workplace experience, but also help to make smarter real estate decisions by leveraging the right utilisation and space planning data.

 We recommend companies develop these around different types of spaces, who uses it and why the space is being used and then designate quantities, size, functionality and equipment standards alongside these.